-Put the environmentMode in TRACE (or DEBUG) to detect corruption in the incremental score calculation.
-On the difference between TRACE and DEBUG, see the section about environmentMode.
+Put the environmentMode in FULL_ASSERT (or FAST_ASSERT) to detect corruption in the incremental score calculation.
+For the difference between both modes, see the section about environmentMode.
 However, that will not detect if your score calculator implements your score constraints as your business actually desires.

 A piece of incremental score calculator code can be difficult to write and to review.
-You can assert its correctness by using a different implementation (for example a SimpleScoreCalculator) to do the assertions trigged by the environmentMode.
+You can assert its correctness by using a different implementation (for example a SimpleScoreCalculator) to do the assertions triggered by the environmentMode.
 Just configure it as assertionScoreDirectorFactory: